Pteraster tesselatus Ives, 1888

-5 (rarely 6 or even 7*) short, puffy arms with a broad disc bearing a central pore.
+5 (rarely 6 or even 7) short, puffy arms with a broad disc bearing a central pore.
 Ends of the arms often upturned.
 Orange, yellow, brown or grey.
 Many have a darker star-shaped pattern overlying the base colour.
 To 24 cm (9.4 in) across.
+Recent genetic research by Christopher Wells at the University of Washington has suggested that the specimens with the radiating dark patterns are a separate, undescribed species.

 Bering Sea to Washington State; 6 to 436 m (20 to 1,430 ft).